Evolutionary Automata and Deep Evolutionary Computation

 \begin{Theorem}[On global convergence of EC in the limit] Evolutionary Algorithms (i.e., GA, GP, ES, EP) with ``elitist'' selection (preserving a current best individual from generation to generation) and assuming that variation operators are complete, i.e., allow to explore (reach) any search point in the search space, will converge asymptotically to globally optimal solutions in the limit (as number of generations goes to infinity).

-{\em Proof:} If variation operators allow to reach any solution, thus in infinity they will explore all solutions by an exhaustive search; elitism combined with exhaustive search (exhaustive - because the probability to reach any solution is nonzero, thus in infinity every solution will be reached) will monotonically improve solutions, and finally the best will be reached (note, for the finite number of generations, exhaustive search is not guaranteed, thus a global optimum may not be reached).
+{\em Proof:} If search is complete, then any search point (including global optimum) is guaranteed to be reached in infinity.
+If variation operators allow to reach any solution, i.e., probability to reach them is nonzero, thus in infinity evolutionary algorithms will explore all solutions by an exhaustive search; elitism combined with exhaustive search (exhaustive - because the probability to reach any solution is nonzero, thus in infinity every solution will be explored) will monotonically improve solutions, and finally the best will be reached (note, for the finite number of generations, exhaustive search is not guaranteed, thus a global optimum may not be reached).
 Elitism will guarantee that global optimum will be maintained and not lost. $\Box$ \end{Theorem}

-Note a subtle difference: EC with elitism + appropriate (this means complete, i.e., allowing to reach any solution) variation operator guarantees to find a global optimum in infinity; without elitism - a global optimum can be ``by chance'' reached, however it is not guaranteed to be preserved!
+Note that the requirement for search completeness is very strong (see, e.g., \cite{russell95}).
+For example, A*, IDA*, Minimax, alpha-beta pruning are complete, but hill climbing, evolutionary algorithms, gradient descent techniques are not complete in a general case.
+However, random-restart hill climbing, simulated annealing and Boltzmann machine with temperature parameter ``decreased slowly'' are complete - they simulate very well exhaustive search.
+Note a subtle difference: EC with elitism + appropriate (this means complete, i.e., allowing to reach any solution) variation operator guarantees to find a global optimum in infinity; without elitism - a global optimum can be ``by chance'' reached, however it is not guaranteed to be preserved (because we may not know that global optimum has been reached)!
 Both completeness and elitism are required to reach global optimum (completeness) and to maintain it (elitism).